Elevation: 9,045 ft

 This peak is not in the book.
 Updated December 2019

-Jumpoff Peak is the highest point in a group of mountains that comprise the southern end of the Lost River Range.
+Jumpoff Peak is the highest point in a group of mountains that comprise the South End of the Lost River Range.
 This peanut-shaped group which stretches from east of Arco to north of Howe, Idaho is arguably a subgroup of the the Lost River Range.
-The western end is named Arco Hills.
+The West End is called Arco Hills.
 There are 15 points which have at least 300 feet of prominence.
-This group has minimal forest cover and is penetrated by roads in many spots.
+This group has minimal tree cover and is penetrated by roads in many spots.
 There are no trails but the roads offer good routes for hardy hikers and tough mountain bikers.
 USGS Howe

-From the broad saddle between Jumpoff Peak and Howe Peak, you can drive to the lower, eastern summit of Jumpoff Peak and then hike to the true summit (a 0.5-mile trek).
+From the broad saddle between Jumpoff Peak and Howe Peak, you can drive to the [lower] East Summit of Jumpoff Peak and then hike to the [higher] West Summit, a 0.5-mile trek.
 Alternatively, you can hike from the saddle (a 5.6-mile round trip journey).
 The road also makes a good mountain bike ride.
-The surrounding country is big and open and enjoyable to walk.
-From the eastern summit to the true summit, there are a couple of rock ribs to navigate.
+The surrounding country is big, open, and enjoyable to walk.
+There are a couple of rock ribs to navigate when scrambling from the East Summit to the West Summit.